-Code Compliance Officer is defined by the Texas Department of Health, which regulates and sets standards for code enforcement.
-There is currently one Code Enforcement Officer for the City of Pflugerville.
+Code Compliance Officer is defined by the Texas Department of Licensing and Regulation, which regulates and sets standards for code enforcement.
+Currently, there are two Code Enforcement Officers for the City of Pflugerville.

 Code Compliance is the inspection, improvement and rehabilitation of environmental hazards in public and private premises by determining the presence of fire or health hazards, nuisance violations and unsafe building conditions.
 The City enforces its standards and requirements through the Pflugerville Code of Ordinances.

 There are two common areas receiving code enforcement complaints on a daily basis.

 A junked vehicle that is self-propelled and is:

 - Is unable to run under its own power

 - Is wrecked or partially wrecked or dismantled; or is inoperable and has remained inoperable more than 48 consecutive hours on private property, or is inoperable and has remained inoperable for 30 consecutive days on public right-of-way